kreyzeguillian/ECE_2112_PA-4/README.md

 #### DATA VISUALIZATION

 &nbsp;&nbsp;&nbsp;&nbsp;2.
 Create a visualization that shows how the different features contributes to average grade.
-Does chosen track in college, gender, or hometown contributes to a higher average score?

 ### **Code/Explanations**: